bukinoshita/netlify-docs/docs/02-installation.md

 ## Installation

-Install the `now-docs` with npm:
+Install the `netlify-docs` with npm:

 ```
-$ npm install -g now-docs
+$ npm install -g netlify-docs
 ```